I know I've said it before, but this trip has been a long series of delightful accidents. Not the vehicular kind. The seeing-what's-to-be-seen kind.

 "I'm not sure.
 But you'll find it."

-descending to the waterfront again.
+I did, after driving way up to the top of a very high bluff that overlooked the town, and then descending to the waterfront again.
 I'd spotted the museum, a winged modern-looking structure, from my aerial view.
 I was going the wrong way on a one-way street, trying to find a way down.
 (Astoria was the most one-way-street burdened town I'd encountered in my travels thus far, a fact of not much significance, but something that made navigating in a strange place all the more nettlesome.)

 But the navigational difficulty was worth it.
 The Columbia River Maritime Museum is just short of spectacular.
 Life-size boats were set up everywhere, with human-looking dummies as the crews.
 I easily got a sense of how small these boats were, considering that they were setting out into some of the most dangerous waters to be found in that part of the Northwest.
 (One of the exhibits in the Museum shows the numbers and locations of many shipwrecks at or near the mouth of the Columbia River, and carefully describes how the bar (the sandbar stretching across the mouth of the river) is constantly shifting in size and location.